james-320/dummies-guide/regulatory/ATPL.md

 [`CASR 61.680`][61.680]

+The following limitations apply to the holder of an ATPL.

-Conduct an instrument approach operation only if:
+ Conduct an **instrument approach operation** only if:

 - The aircraft is equipped for that kind of approach.

-Conduct a circling approach only if:
+Conduct a **circling approach** only if:

  - The ATPL flight test was passed in the past 12 months and it included a circling approach; or
  - The most recent IPC included a circling approach; or